Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Profiling of quantum circuits based on qubit interaction graphs

 \subsection{Parameter selection for quantum algorithm profiling}

-There exists a vast amount of metrics used for describing graphs, which can be classified into different groups and classes \cite{hernandez2011classification}.
+There exists a vast amount of metrics used for describing graphs, which can be classified into different groups and classes.
 However, not all of these metrics are relevant to our goal in terms of qubit interaction graph analysis.
 After thoroughly investigating all metrics described in \cite{hernandez2011classification}, we chose those that are key for the circuit mapping problem.
-Table \ref{tbl:metr1} shows the selected subset of metrics as well as how they are related to quantum circuit mapping.
+These metrics, when calculated from the qubit interaction graphs, should represent features of quantum circuits that have a correlation with the mapping performance metrics (e.g. number of SWAPS).
+For instance, the node degree distribution is a relevant metric as it defines the connectivity of the graph (i.e. density of qubit interactions).
+The more connected the graph, the higher the node degrees.
+In case there is an all-to-all connected interaction graph all degrees would be $n-1, (n$ being the number of qubits) and that graph would be more challenging to map onto limited connectivity device topologies, which would result in the insertion of a higher number of additional SWAP gates.
+Table \ref{tbl:metr1} shows the selected metrics subset and how they relate to the quantum circuit mapping process.

 We noticed, however, that a large amount of these metrics are correlated, i.e., they scale in the same manner.
 Therefore, the parameter space was reduced by using a Pearson correlation matrix as shown in Fig. \ref{fig:heatmap} (-1/1 meaning maximally-correlated, 0 meaning not correlated) \cite{freedman2007statistics}.
 For instance, note that a minimal node degree of a graph strongly relates to maximal clique and edge connectivity, so in that case just using one of the parameters, instead of all three, is sufficient.
-This method allowed us to reduce our previous metric set to: average shortest path (average hopcount), maximal and minimal node degree and adjacency matrix (interaction graph edge-weight distribution) standard deviation.
+This method allowed us to reduce our previous metric set to: average shortest path (average hopcount), maximal and minimal node degree, and adjacency matrix (interaction graph edge-weight distribution) standard deviation.
 These metrics and the common circuit parameters can be used to cluster quantum circuits.
-It is expected that quantum algorithms with similar properties should have similar mapping performance when run on specific chips using a given mapping strategy.
-Our results in Sec. \ref{Sec5} show how much the circuits' structural properties actually do influence the mapping performance metrics, and possible reasons behind it.
+It is expected that quantum algorithms with similar properties should show similar performance when run on specific chips using a given mapping strategy.